mjmotojohnson/P4Flex/docs/QUICKSTART.md

 ****************************************
-  Setup and Test CodeEasy Script
+  Setup and Test P4 Flex Script
 ****************************************

     ----------------------------------------
-    Edit CeInit.pm
+    Edit flex.cfg
     ----------------------------------------
-    Open and edit the file CeInit.pm
+    Open and edit the file demo/flex.cfg

-    The CeInit.pm file contains all the default values for UNIX and vserver setup.
+    The flex.cfg file contains all the default values for UNIX and vserver setup.
 The file is well commented, so read thru the file and edit each line as required to localize the script to your environment.

     ----------------------------------------
-    Test the CodeEasy Scripts
+    Test the P4 Flex Scripts
     ----------------------------------------
-    The CeCreateVolume.pl, CeCreateSnapshot.pl and CeCreateFlexclone.pl
-    scripts all have a -test|-t option which should be used to check basic connectivity to the vserver
+    Make sure basic filer connections work.
+The following example will connect to the filer and then list the available volumes.

     Example:
-    %> cd <codeeasy dir>/src
-    %> ./CeCreateSnapshot -test
+    %> p4 flex volumes
 	INFO  (CeCreateSnapshot.pl): Connecting to storage controler/vserver
 		vserver        = sv5-devops-01
 		transport_type = HTTP